 The problem was the signature on those checks belonged to Saddam Hussein (more info), and a lot of his neighbors began to get kind of ...well, twitchy about someone like Hussein being able to wave Bull's massive piece around, especially, if Bull had succeeded, it would have been able to fire a shell almost 500 miles.

 (image credit: fas.org)

 In the end Bull didn't succeed, not because of poor engineering but because of a considerably smaller gun.

 A tiny thing, really, compared to what he wanted to show the world.
 But, as the old saying goes, it's not the size that counts but what you do with it.
-And the Mossad -- the Israeli Secret Service, you know -- knew just what to do with their small gun: put a tiny bullet in the brain of the man who was building a supergun for Saddam Hussein.
+And the Mossad (the Israeli Secret Service) knew just what to do with their small gun: put a tiny bullet in the brain of the man who was building a supergun for Saddam Hussein.